meditationstuff/protocol_1/index.md

 All of this, so far, has made me seemingly feel a whole lot more chill about "the whole shape of my life,"" grasped all at once-ish, cleanly and aware-ed-ly bounded by accident, stroke, heart attack, death—--felt-saner choices around who I associate with and how I spend my time, my interests, cares, concerns, envies, jealousies, aspirations, enjoyment, more practical about what’s within reach, yet more flexibly audacious in what grand risks I take and what I hold in my roster of “possible aspirations.”
 Even if longevity and rejuvenation and cryonic technologies become a thing, even if death is generally defeated and we can backup and re-print people, nothingness/void still “exists” and we still return to it ever-presently?
 Something profound and important would remain that would practically inform choices even then and this can be explored now, and / or / relatedly there are accidents, natural disasters, heat death of the universe or some future theoretical equivalent might be a thing.
 Again with each human uncertainty “marshaled,” brought to heel, nothingness / oblivion I think still “exists,” still demands a dialogue, still informs what it means to be a “sane”, mature, moral individual.
 And / but / finally / too a deep understanding of buddhist-style impermanence sort of "credibly guarantees," enough to leave the door open, at the moment, at least, that there’s nothing like “eternity”?
 Maybe “eternal recurrence,” in any case things keep changing, even cosmologically; like nothing is forever, including non-existence, especially if you are like finite-ly enumerable out of a space of possible humans or something.
 Anyway provisionality and nebulosity and emptiness and unknown unknowns currently leave a lot of wiggle room (in the map if not some territory, as it were), and eventually something relaxes, and more, and more.

+## <span id="20231217">(5) New: 20231217</span>

+This is new, so it'll probably change, but it's interesting:

+In pretty quick succession (over like four or five days):

+* partial resolution of a sense of being somehow "irrecoverably separated" sort of from the world that had been growing for months and which had become quite extreme
+* sort of untangled to a really surprising "thoughtform" of the Jewish god, sort of Judgment inescapably, sort of fractally and inescapably, vastly pervading ("inner"?) space, as well as my everpresent and continued failure to meet the standards of that judgment
+* beginning of resolution of difficulty looking at screens, composing text, and some aphasia, and more, at first perhaps seemingly wholly long covid related, but worse over past few weeks
+* a lot of pretty extreme old age, sickness, and nihilism with respect to death and possibly stable non-consciousness, etc.
+* beginning of the resolution of a sort of vertigo when seeing or imagining depictions of "mega objects," like stuff on the scale of or (much) bigger than the earth, including interstellar objects and fantasy stuff. scratch notes; this stuff was mostly fun and interesting before, except for black holes being unsettling: "related to time space scale, distance.
+Sort of preceded by also megalophobia, microphobia, black hole, and interstellar stuff and fantasy size and scale stuff for weeks"

+And shortly after I noticed something had moved:

+Non-existence and nothingness (and/&#8203;but neither yet/&#8203;“neither yet nor…”, just concepts etc.) are sort of a bit more a (“)pleasant(”) and complementary alternative to existence, and/&#8203;but there's still zest and appetite for fun and life and health and longevity and legacy behaviors, including moonshots hedged against other values.

+So---interesting...
+Still some nihilism in there.
+Expecting it'll be something like once all confusions are untangled there was never a problem in the first place, etc., etc.

 [<a href="#163h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]